jack-fan1991/lazy-jack-flutter-extension/README.md

 ## Most of feature is support on MacOs
 ## New

+  - Assert image Generate  only show menu when right-click when folder name is 'images'
+  - Generate Clean Architecture folder only show menu when right-click when folder name is 'features'

   * [Vscode extension flutter logger easy life](https://marketplace.visualstudio.com/items?itemName=jackFan.lazy-jack-flutter-logger-easy-life)

   * without extension